-The Pancake Rocks and Blowholes
+The Pancake Rocks and blowholes

 The Coast Road

-Punakaiki is located near the centre of the “Coast Road”, one of the most spectacular coastal drives in the world.
-The roads are well sealed all the way.
-To allow time to stop and enjoy some of the walks and coastal views, we recommend allowing much longer than the drive times given in most travel guides.
+Punakaiki is located near the centre of the Coast Road, rated as one of the most spectacular coastal drives in the world.
+Take your time en route so you can stop and enjoy some of the walks and coastal views.

 Punakaiki is also home to an array of bird and marine life.
 Depending on what time of year you visit look out for the following.